-Instead, isolates are often used in pharmaceutical products and are sometimes used in vapor pens, tinctures, and infused CBD oils.
+Instead, isolates are often used in pharmaceutical products and are sometimes used in CBD Vape Pens, tinctures, and infused CBD oils.

 A major benefit of CBD isolate is precise dosing.
 Isolates are pure CBD, meaning that one milligram of an isolate will be exactly one milligram of CBD.